ArduPilot/MethodicConfigurator/BLOG-discuss1.md

 1. Select `12_general_configuration.param` on the *Current intermediate parameter file:* Combobox.
 1. Read the documentation links inside the `12_general_configuration.param documentation`
 1. Edit the parameters' `New Value` and `Change Reason` to suit your requirements
-1. Press `Uploadd selected params to FC, and advance to next file` button.
+1. Press `Upload selected params to FC, and advance to next file` button.

 ## 2.14 ArduPilot Hardware Report